 This is my camera baby.
 I quite honestly didn’t even want to take a camera on my first solo trip.
 I was planning on using my phone but my husband insisted that I take this one.
 I told him that it would have to fit in my purse and turns out it does, so it went with me.
 Since that trip, this camera has been my constant companion on my adventures.
 I still have so much to learn about photography and all the settings on this camera but I feel like this one has allowed me to grow my style and technique.
 One of my favorite features is that it syncs with my phone allowing me to use my phone as a remote viewer and shutter.
 This is how I am able to take my solo shots!
 I can also wirelessly transfer my photos from my camera to my phone.
 This gives me the ability to update my social with gorgeous, professional looking photos instantly.

 I call this my “pretty lens.”
 This is the second lens I have started carrying with me.
 It creates some beautiful portrait shots with a nice blurred background – it’s a softer lens than my 16-32mm.
 While I did use it for some nice close up shots on my last trip it also captured some larger shots that I loved, especially in the bamboo forest in Kyoto.
+It adds incredible depth to photos and with the f/1.2 you are going to have beautiful blurred backgrounds.

 When you are putting together camera bodies and lenses that don’t match, you need a converter and that’s what this does!
+This is what I would use to connect my Canon lenses to my Sony body.

 The best and smallest travel tripod.
 I wanted to get better photos where I wasn’t on the ground all the time or relying on having a convenient ledge to perch my camera on so I bought this very compact tripod.
 It has worked great for my last few trips but it still doesn’t get quite as tall as I would like for it to be.
 This is also the tripod pictured in the top image of this post.